Liam Fox urges government to issue 'quit EU' ultimatum

 Mr Cameron's House of Commons statement at 1530 BST follows last week's EU summit in Brussels at which eurozone leaders agreed a bailout deal for their debt-laden banks.

-As a non-eurozone leader he was not present during these discussions, but afterwards he insisted he had secured "explicit commitments" to protect the European single market.'No terror'
+As a non-eurozone leader he was not present during these discussions, but afterwards he insisted he had secured "explicit commitments" to protect the European single market.